Islandora-Devops/islandora-playbook/forBeginners.md

 >apt-get install git
 >git --version

-1. To instal ansible, type the following lines of code, one at a time into the terminal:
+1. To install ansible, type the following lines of code, one at a time, into the terminal:
 >$ sudo apt-get update

 >$ sudo apt-get install software-properties-common